Dardeery/MakMak_Chatbot/README.md

     ```

     ## next sprint

    * make an extranl connection to the store list of items.
    * provide historical overview (not only covers the last day).
    * introduce NLP to understand the requests better.
-   * provide options in the begaining
+   * provide more selection options in the begaining.